unic/sledge/docs/src/main/markdown/sledge-architecture.md

 The ApplicationPackage provides methods for getting data out of a Application package provided by a Package source connector:

-- General information: version, group, name, description, etc.
+- General information: version, groupId, artifactId, description, etc.
-- List of bundles
+- List of contents

-### PackageSource
+### PackageSourceConnector

-The PackageSource defines methods for loading Application packages from a specific source (local repository, Adobe Package Manager, Nexus repository, etc.).
+The PackageSourceConnector defines methods for loading Application packages from a specific source (local repository, Adobe Package Manager, Nexus repository, etc.).
 It returns a list of ApplicationPackage objects.

 ### DeploymentConfiguration